Thursday, 12 May 2016

 This painting offered an opportunity for a lot of practice in leaf painting!
 It is available as mounted painting (not framed £25 13x17ins).

 Bonnet cap mushroom fascinate me, with their colours and form.
 The way this sat in a leafy clump inspired the botanical composition to show the various elements.
 I did one in pen, ink and wash too.
+This painting was donated as a prize.

 I drew this Eucalyptus whilst on holiday in Australia.
-I had to collect and sketch all my information,then use to paint the composition on my return.
+I had to collect and sketch all my information, then use to paint the composition on my return.
 This was purchased during the Horsham Art Trail 2015.

 I painted this double fungi, collected locally at the same time as the Bonnet Cap Mushrooms.
 This now belongs to a friend.
 Here I was trying to achieve a lighter touch with less dense paint.

 I was asked to paint a pair of flowers for someone who had seen my work in the Southwater Art exhibition.
 I painted these.
+The fuchsia is available as a card.

 The subject of this study was to paint a group of plants pollinated by the same creature.
 After some investigation I found this group of common plants that were pollinated by a species of butterfly.
 This was purchased during the Horsham Art Trail 2015.